Evidence review

 Do providers pay for a better Verdict Score?

-No. The same rubric is applied to partners and non-partners, partner status is disclosed on every card, and the score is never sold or adjusted for commercial reasons.
+No. The same rubric is applied to every provider — assume any provider we list may compensate us — and the score is never sold or adjusted for commercial reasons.

 What are the six factors?